SJW Shareholder/Stockholder Letter Transcript:

 infrastructure recovery mechanisms.

-infrastructure, pending regulatory approval.
-Among other
+and wastewater infrastructure, pending regulatory approval.

-initiatives, these investments will support:
+Among other initiatives, these investments will support:

-(PFAS)-impacted water sources to meet new U.S.
+(PFAS) impacted water sources to meet new U.S.

 Environmental Protection Agency (EPA) standards;

-customer transparency, detect leaks earlier, and promote
+enhance customer transparency, detect leaks earlier,

-water conservation;
+and promote water conservation;

-emissions (GHG) and operating expenses; and
+gas emissions (GHG) and operating expenses; and

-upgrades of aging infrastructure to ensure generations of
+Upgrades to aging infrastructure to ensure future

-our customers and communities have reliable service and
+generations of customers and communities have

-high-quality water.
+reliable service and high-quality water.

 A Force for Good